the-tobias-project/tobias/README.md

 ClinVar collects, curates and disseminates the clinical interpretations assigned to variants by hundreds of clinical genetic test providers.
 ExAC collects, curates and disseminates petabytes of data from large population genomic sequencing projects, allowing us to precisely estimate frequency of a lesion in the different human populations.
 Most clinical laboratory processes as well as variant classification guidelines rely on these two resources (albeit to varying extents) in making their determination about the effect of a variant.

 #### GUI:
-Tobias comes accompanied by a web-based tooling to help clinicians and other non-technical researchers quickly visualize and explore a variety of hypotheses (under development).
+Tobias comes with a web-based graphical user interface to help clinicians and other non-technical researchers quickly visualize and explore a variety of hypotheses (under development).

 #### Usage:
 Describe code segments as well as use of packages here.